The HiveMQ Control center at a glance

-To get started, the HiveMQ Control Center Dashboard gives you an overview of the cluster health and insights on the most pressing issues at a glance.
-With its seven simple built-in key metrics it enables administrators to monitor the current MQTT message throughput and usage of the cluster without the need of a third party for monitoring purposes.
-Investigating a metric can be done easily as each metric can be drilled down into more detail for each cluster node.
+To get started, the HiveMQ Control Center Dashboard provides an overview of the cluster health and insights on the most pressing issues at a glance.
+With its seven simple built-in key metrics it enables administrators to monitor the current MQTT message throughput and usage of the cluster without the need of a third party application for monitoring purposes.
+Investigating a specific metric is easy as each metric can be drilled down into more detail for each cluster node.

-Not only are the MQTT metrics useful in monitoring the MQTT deployment, at least as much the systems HiveMQ nodes are running on are important too.
-Especially in finding out if a node is running out of disc space or CPU, the Cluster Statistics in the Control Center delivers good insights into each systems preferences and current workload.
+Not only are the MQTT metrics useful for monitoring the MQTT deployment, the system metrics of the machines the HiveMQ nodes are running on are equally important.
+Especially in identifying if a node is running out of disc space or CPU, the Cluster statistics in the Control Center deliver good insights into each machine’s attributes and current workload.

-In an average MQTT deployment a MQTT broker sends and receives millions of MQTT messages during a very small period of time.
+In an average MQTT deployment an MQTT broker sends and receives millions of MQTT messages during a short period of time.
 Analyzing all this information from the cluster log files is very time-consuming, especially if one is interested in knowing what is going on with a specific MQTT client or topic subscription.

-Instead of searching through all the log files, HiveMQ provides an easier approach in doing this.
-Based on a combination of filters of client IDs and/or topics, the Trace Recordings enable the creation of individual log files in a human readable format that report the messages for those filters.
+Instead of searching through all the log files, HiveMQ provides an easier approach of doing this.
+Based on a combination of filters for client IDs and/or topics, the Trace Recordings enables the creation of individual log files in a human readable format that report selected MQTT messages for those filters.
 This makes it much easier to debug a specific client or topic issue that might span a number of cluster nodes.

 The core functionality of each MQTT Broker is the reliable delivery of MQTT messages to its MQTT clients.
 If messages have to be dropped it doesn’t automatically mean that there is a problem, but it certainly represents an unwanted behavior.
 There can be several reasons for dropping messages, for instance a client message queue at the broker is full or broker-wide memory for queuing QoS 0 messages is exceeded.